aridoza/foundational-java/oop-java/subclasses-lesson/README.md

 Our Shape class has methods `getCircumference()` and `getArea()` that, depending on the shape, will calculate the circumference and area of the shape.

-As we define some subclasses to inherit from `Shape`, remember that each of these shapes has a slightly different function to determine it's area or circumference.
+As we define some subclasses to inherit from `Shape`, remember that each of these shapes has a slightly different function to determine its area or circumference.

 Let's start by defining a subclass of `Shape` called `Triangle` that takes three sides in its constructor: